Skip to main content

 • No multipoint for more than 2 devices

-• Foam tips need replacement every few months
+• Foam tips need replacing every few months

 • Touch surface is small, easy to miss-tap